 Status: Not Listed

-Douglas fir trees, which are also called red firs, Oregon pines, and Douglas spruce, are not actually true fir trees, pines trees, or spruce trees.
-The scientific genus name Pseudotsuga means “false hemlock,” alluding to another kind of tree that Douglas firs are similar too.
+Douglas fir, which has sometimes been called the Douglas tree, Oregon pine, and Douglas spruce, is not actually a true fir, a pine, or a spruce.
+Indicative of the taxonomic confusion about this tree, the scientific genus name Pseudotsuga means “false hemlock,” alluding to yet another kind of tree somewhat similar to this unique but important tree.
 Douglas firs are evergreen trees, meaning they keep their needle-like leaves year-round.
 There are two varieties of this species, coast Douglas fir and Rocky Mountain Douglas fir, which are differentiated by their habitats, growth rates, and physical characteristics.

 When Douglas firs grow in dense forests, they self-prune their lower branches so the conical crown starts many stories above the ground.
 Trees growing in open habitats, especially younger trees, have branches much closer to the ground.
 Coast Douglas firs are the faster-growing and larger of the two varieties, and they commonly grow up to 250 feet (76 meters) in old-growth forests and can reach five to six feet (1.5 to 1.8 meters) in diameter.
 Rocky Mountain Douglas firs measure about the same in diameter but only grow up to 160 feet (49 meters).

 The two Douglas fir varieties grow in very different habitats, as evidenced by their names.
 Rocky Mountain Douglas firs are the inland variety that grow in the mountainous Pacific Northwest and in the Rocky Mountains.
 They are much more tolerant of cold than the coast Douglas fir, which is suited to moist, mild climates on the west coast.